nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Generate traces using `go test`

-This will produce a trace of execution of tests in pacakge.
+Produce a trace of execution of tests in pacakge.

 ```